 You can enable more than one user to log on at the same time, where each user has equal access.
-See "Session Management screen".
+For more information, see Session Management screen.

 Types of user accounts

 The NMC has various levels of access - Super User, Administrator, Device User, Read-Only User and Network-only User: